MicrosoftDocs/memdocs/sccm/osd/understand/task-sequence-steps.md

 #### Use full disk encryption

 <!--SCCMDocs-pr issue 2671-->
 By default, this step only encrypts used space on the drive.
 This default behavior is recommended, as it's faster and more efficient.
-Starting in version 1806, if your organization requires encrypting the entire drive during setup, then enable this option.
+If your organization requires encrypting the entire drive during setup, then enable this option.
 Windows Setup waits for the entire drive to encrypt, which takes a long time, especially on large drives.

 #### Choose where to create the recovery key